vpuhoff/Python-ESP32-TFT-Stream/README.md

 # ESP32-C3 Real-time Screen/Data Streaming Client/Server

 This project demonstrates streaming visual data in real-time from a PC to an ESP32-C3 microcontroller equipped with a TFT display.
-The Python server on the PC can capture a selected screen region, or generate various data visualizations (like a BIOS-style screen, CPU monitor, or Prometheus metrics dashboard).
+The multi-threaded Python server on the PC can capture a selected screen region or generate various data visualizations (like a BIOS-style screen, CPU monitor, or Prometheus metrics dashboard).
 An Arduino sketch on the ESP32-C3 receives and renders this stream over a TCP connection.
-Differential updates are used for screen capture to minimize latency and bandwidth usage, and server-side color correction options are included for better display fidelity.
+Differential updates with an adaptive threshold are used to minimize latency and bandwidth, optimizing for visual quality versus frame rate.
+Server-side color correction options are included for better display fidelity.

 * Wiki: [https://deepwiki.com/vpuhoff/Python-ESP32-TFT-Stream](https://deepwiki.com/vpuhoff/Python-ESP32-TFT-Stream/1-overview)